lee-jhwn/cv/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am a PhD student at [SAIL (Signal Analysis and Interpretation Lab)](https://sail.usc.edu), University of Southern California, advised by [Shrikanth (Shri) Narayanan](https://sail.usc.edu/people/shri.html).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests include but are not limited to: speech synthesis, computational linguistics, brain-computer-interfaces (BCIs), speech/language decoding from neural signals, and so on.

+Prior to that, I worked at Language and Voice Team, Samsung Research for 2.5 years (supervised by [Chanwoo Kim](https://chanwcom.github.io)), focusing on making text-to-speech models more personalized, multi-lingual, multi-style, controllable, on-device-friendly, and secure.
+I graduated Summa Cum Laude from [Seoul National University](https://snu.ac.kr) with a B.S. in Electrical and Computer Engineering and a B.A. in Linguistics.